 - Cardiff £33

-What’s more, technology has revolutionised learning techniques.
+Technology has revolutionised learning techniques, even for beginners.
 Today, you can contact your teacher and ask him questions via webcam - he might not be looking over your shoulder, but he can still give you tips on how to use a certain technique - blending, crumbling, wash, blending etc.

 There are some other little tips on how can reduce the cost of a drawing lesson booked through the Superprof website.

 Most tutors on the site offer the first hour of class for free.
 Just because you like the look of your tutor doesn’t mean you will get along with him.
 A trial lesson lets you see if you’ve made a good choice.

 And if you do like your new art teacher?

 Then take advantage of discounts for booking 10 lessons at once.
 You can save up to 15% with those drawing teachers who offer it.
 A good deal, especially since it takes more than just one hour to learn how to draw as well as Leonardo da Vinci or Monet!

 And don’t forget to practise between drawing lessons!

 As we've mentioned, it's not necessarily the art classes that can make the costs mount up, it's the supplies that can be a big expense.